Conorc1000/GoogleMapsAPI/README.md

 ```

 ## Our Tutorial
 We have created a quick example of how you can use the Google Maps API.
-Functionalities include:
+The functionalities include:
   - search
   - create marker from search value
   - zoom on the searched marker